Vmc Demonstration

 Propeller Drag Profiles

-Flaps, Gear, and Trim in the Takeoff Position with the Airplane out of Ground Effect
+Flaps, Gear, and Trim in the Takeoff Position

+Banking Toward the Operative Engine: In a bank, the horizontal component of lift helps the rudder counteract the operative engine’s thrust.
 When banking toward the operating engine, VMC decreases by approximately 3 knots for every degree of bank less than 5°.
-Banking away from the operating engine increases VMC.

-Maximum Available Takeoff Power Initially on Each Engine (Engine Failure Should Happen Suddenly)
+Maximum Available Takeoff Power on Each Engine

 Control and Performance After an Engine Failure